New Patient Forms

 Note: You can create forms for new patients and patients of record.

-2. Click Create Form.
+a.
+Click Create Form.

 The All Templates options appear.
 You can create a form, starting from scratch or using a template.